A culture built for builders

 Contrary to popular opinion, it is possible to move quickly and care about the details.
 It’s just harder to do.
 We balance innovation with being compulsively scrupulous when facilitating the movement of money because we think it’s imperative to do so.
 When we started, we would email any API error to everyone at the company.
-These days, at peak, we receive 10,000 API requests per second – but we still worry about the correctness of every one, because our customers depend on us.
+These days, at peak, we receive 10,000 API requests per second—but we still sweat the correctness of every one, because our customers depend on us.
 Each and every one is business critical and can’t just be thrown behind an eventually-consistent caching layer.

 Promoting access through representation

 Our products make it possible for anyone, anywhere to participate in the internet economy.
 We are building diverse teams to fuel this enormous possibility—and to enable all Stripes to do the best work of their careers.

 Desi represents, supports, and promotes the cultural identity and interests of Stripes who are of Indian or South Asian descent.
 The group serves as a forum to discuss, support, and celebrate South Asian causes at (and outside of) Stripe, while also being a networked resource as we launch and scale in the Indian market.

 Equate’s mission is to cultivate and promote an inclusive environment where all Stripes can proactively support and advance the equality, professional development and leadership potential of women and non-binary people at Stripe, and the technology industry at large, through education, mentorship, collaboration and discussion.

 ESEA represents, supports, and promotes the interests of Stripes who self-identify as being of East or Southeast Asian descent.
 From public speaking workshops for ESL Stripes to speaker series featuring prominent Asian entrepreneurs and technologists, ESEA is focused on supporting the community, creating a safe space, promoting specific initiatives relevant to the group, and increasing understanding of the ESEA market for Stripe.